-You now have a new Appearance asset in your project named CPT1.
-This can be changed without affecting any other material.
+You now have an Appearance asset in your project named CPT1.
+This can be changed without affecting any other material, because you used Duplicate Material and Assets to create this material.

-- 20. In the Generic section, click on the file name link pointed out in Figure 4-3.10. - 21.
-Browse to the image file saved in Step 17 above, select it and click Open.
+20. In the Generic section, click on the file name link pointed out in Figure 4-3.9.

+21. Browse to the image file saved in Step 17 above, select it and click Open.